yochaigal/cairn/wip/2e/forest-seeds.md

 | **17**  | Toxic spores      | Tracks erased by mist        |
 | **19**  | Troll Den         | Trees that grow from bones   |
 | **20**  | Unstable Ground   | Will-o-Wisp congregate       |

-## Forestcrawls

-A forestcrawl is a simple method for exploring a large forested area, typically made up of branching trails connecting scattered points of interest.
-While a forestcrawl has some of the same properties as a traditional dungeon delve, it swaps stone walls and ceilings for the dense, non-linear design of a heavily wooded area.
-Instead of rooms, points of interest are defined as clearings or major changes in the forested landscape.
-And unlike exploring a dungeon, characters can take shortcuts by going "off-trail" or climb trees to get a better look ahead (with a cost, of course).

 ## Example Forest